JesusGarSan/JesusGarSan/README.md

   ## About me
   Hi there!
 My name is Jesús, and I am a PhD student in the [CoDaS Lab](https://codas.ugr.es/en) research group at the [Universidad of Granada](https://www.ugr.es/).
 My thesis focuses on the use of multivariate statistics in applications like seismic monitoring and volcanic eruption forecasting.

+  I am passionate about science communication and martial arts, though you won't see me kicking stuff here.

 </details>